juanitogan/rbxit/README.md

 RBXIT Win7 game patches!
 First section!.. because that is why you are here, right?
 Not the tools??

 Please do not "steal" these game patches by hosting them on your own site :trollface:.
 Link here instead or, more preferrably, to my [blog post](https://namethattech.wordpress.com/2016/01/18/fixing-up-old-computer-games/).
 If I can't determine how popular they might be by the traffic, then why should I make more?
-Note how, in the RBXIT wiki, I didn't steal any of the Sierra udpate files from [The Sierra Help Pages](http://www.sierrahelp.com/).
-That's the way to do it.
-It's called respect for someone's work :+1:.

 #### [:arrow_right: Click here to see the RBXIT wiki for game installation instructions and patches.](https://github.com/juanitogan/rbxit/wiki)